HumphreyCurtis/GuardianCycle/portfolio/system-design.md

   </i>
 </p>

-With this in mind, a minimalist user interface was created that consisted simply of colours to indicate the state of the device and a short section of text indicating which state the device was currently at.
+With this in mind, a minimalist user interface was created that consisted simply of colours to indicate the state of the device and a short section of text indicating the state of the device.

 ### e.
 Details of the communication protocols in use

 The IoT device communicated with the web and desktop application using the Message Queuing Telemetry Transport (MQTT) protocol.
 This is an open standard which typically runs over TCP/IP (Transmission Control Protocol / Internet Protocol) using a publish-subscribe model.
 MQTT was originally designed for monitoring oil pipelines in the desert and was therefore designed with a very lightweight footprint, in terms of battery requirements, bandwidth and code.
 It was these very qualities that made it perfect for a system designed to serve cyclists who typically cannot enjoy the luxuries of always on power and connectivity.

 This diagram describes in essence how this communication worked: